"We shall not cease from exploration,

 and know the place for the first time." -T.S.
 Eliot

 Anybody who has studied abroad has probably been told to be prepared for disappointment upon returning home, because friends and family are not going to want to listen to endless stories about how wonderful the experience is.
-But when I applied to be an intern in the Education Abroad office, they said that this would be an opportunity to shamelessly talk about my study abroad experiences.
+But when I applied to be an intern in the Education Abroad office, they said that this would be an opportunity to shamelessly talk about my study abroad experiences.and the end of all our exploring will be to arrive where we started,

 So, without further ado, I am going to do just that!
 But bear with me, because what I'd really like to discuss is how beneficial study abroad is for getting to know oneself.